-In relation to T12/397A, areas of the site are in the terrestrial environment and the site would impede safe access on the upper shore to the public and it should be noted that areas of this site are in the upper intertidal and terrestrial, where oysters would not survive.
-As can be seen from Figure 19 there are few areas within T12/397A that are not either terrestrial, upper intertidal, within an intertidal channel of a salmonid river or in a location that would impact pedestrian movement on the upper shore.
-The areas that would be suitable would represent only a fraction of the site (approx. 20%) at the northern and ends of the site.
-However, it should be noted that the southern end of the site is within an area of sandflat that has been noted for equestrian activities (as outlined below in Section 6.2).
+In relation to T12/405A, a very small proportion of site are in the terrestrial environment.
+In addition, based on the location of the site from terrestrial to intertidal the site would impede safe access on the upper shore to the public.
+It should be noted that areas of this site are in the upper intertidal and terrestrial, where oysters wouldn't survive.
+As can be seen from Figure 19 there are few areas within T12/405A that are not either terrestrial, upper intertidal, within an intertidal channel of a salmonid river or in a location that would impact pedestrian movement on the upper shore.

-The proposed aquaculture sites are proximate to a primary effluent discharge point which has the potential to cause risk to human health, located in or proximate to mobile estuarine channels of salmonid watercourses and several portions of the sites, particularly T12/397A, are in areas where oysters would not survive.
+In summary, the site is; proximate to a primary effluent discharge point which has the potential to cause risk to human health, located in or proximate to mobile estuarine channels of salmonid watercourses and several portions of the site are in areas where oysters would not survive.
 The proposed sites are therefore deemed not to be suitable for aquaculture development.